DaniDin14/Tiba-HomeWork/README.md

    Location: Located in the `PageObjects` package.

-   Example: `mainPage.java` contains elements and methods related to the YouTube Music main page.
+   Example: `searchPage.java` contains locators elements to the YouTube Music search page.

 2. **Extensions**